-As director of the Coalition Relations Department, Bridgett Wagner serves as The Heritage Foundation’s liaison to policy organizations, experts and activists at the state, national and international level.
-She advises other think tanks on ways to advance their policy prescriptions and builds support for Heritage’s policy research agenda “beyond the Beltway.”
-Wagner organizes Heritage’s annual Resource Bank meeting, a gathering of hundreds of conservative groups from across the nation and around the world to meet and discuss strategy.
-She also oversees the publication of a quarterly magazine, The Insider, and its online companion site, InsiderOnline.org.
+She organized Heritage’s annual Resource Bank meeting, a gathering of hundreds of conservative groups from across the nation and around the world to meet and discuss strategy.
+She also oversaw publication of Heritage’s quarterly magazine, The Insider.

-In addition to her Heritage duties, Wagner serves on the Board of Trustees of the University of Dallas and Intercollegiate Studies Institute.
-She is a director of State Policy Network, the Foundation for Government Accountability and the Dominican Foundation.
-And, she serves on the advisory boards of the Benjamin Rush Society, the National Civic Arts Society, and Talent Market.
+Outside Heritage, Wagner serves as a trustee at the University of Dallas and the Intercollegiate Studies Institute.
+She is a director of the State Policy Network, the Foundation for Government Accountability, and the Dominican Foundation.
+She is a member of the advisory boards of Docs4Patient Care Foundation, Talent Market, and the National Civic Arts Society.
 She is a member of the Mont Pelerin Society and the Philadelphia Society.

 Wagner, originally from Richardson, Texas, holds a bachelor’s degree in economics from the University of Dallas.
-She resides in Washington, D.C.
+She and her husband, Steve, live in Washington, D.C.